VoxleOne/SpinStep/docs/04_use_cases.md

 It could be useful in domains that involve rotation, directionality, and layered progression, like:

-✅ 1.
-Robotics / Path Planning
+## 1. Robotics / Path Planning

 In 3D motion planning (especially in aerial, underwater, or space robotics), SpinStep could model:

-Smooth transitions between orientations
++Smooth transitions between orientations

-Layered movement around an origin (like a docking station or target)
++Layered movement around an origin (like a docking station or target)

 ✅ 2.
 Virtual Worlds / Game Design
 You could use it to organize levels or node networks spatially around a player or origin point.